sagar1024/LegalShield-Assistant-Chatbot/README.md

 #### 3. Create an .env file in the backend

 Go to Google AI studio and create GeminiAPI Key and paste it in .env file.
+Create a varialble GEMINI_API_KEY and assign it your api key.

 #### 4. Run the Backend (FastAPI)